Priscilla Presley: Acting career

-Presley had shown an interest in dancing and modelling and had modeled for a local store once.
-Hal B. Wallis, a Hollywood producer who had financed many of Elvis's earlier films, showed interest in signing Priscilla to a contract.
-However, during her marriage she never pursued these activities as a career, instead calling acting or filmmaking a hobby.
-Priscilla was sensitive about Elvis's opinion, because he did not want to let Priscilla have her own career, repeating the then-popular saying, "A woman's place is in the home looking after her man".
-Priscilla neither pursued fashion modelling nor did she sign any exclusive contracts, instead choosing to comply with her husband's wishes.
+Priscilla had shown an interest in dancing and modelling and had modeled for a local store once.
+Hal B. Wallis, a Hollywood producer who financed many of Presley's earlier films, expressed interest in signing Priscilla to a contract.
+During her marriage, she did not pursue acting or modeling professionally, calling them hobbies.
+She was sensitive to Presley's opinion, as he did not want her to have her own career, repeating the then‑popular saying, "A woman's place is in the home looking after her man".
+Priscilla neither pursued fashion modeling nor signed exclusive contracts, choosing instead to comply with her husband's wishes.

-Presley had originally been offered a role as one of the leads on Charlie's Angels.
-She turned down the role because she disliked the show.
-Presley made her television debut as co-host of Those Amazing Animals in 1980.
-In 1983, she had her first professional acting role on a season 2 episode of The Fall Guy titled "Manhunter".
-She then went on to play in a television film titled Love is Forever, starring alongside Michael Landon.
-Although she was treated well by most of the cast and crew, and her acting was praised by several of her co-stars, she found Landon difficult to work with on set.
-After the television film aired, Presley took on the role of Jenna Wade in the primetime soap opera Dallas.
-As the third actor to portray Jenna (after Morgan Fairchild and Francine Tacker), she played the role for the longest of the three after the character was expanded and Presley became a series regular.
-In 1988, after five years, Presley left the show.
-During her tenure on the series, she was also offered the role of Bond girl Stacey Sutton in A View to a Kill (1985), but she had to decline the role due to scheduling conflicts.
-The role ultimately went to former Charlie's Angels star Tanya Roberts.
+She was originally offered a lead role on Charlie's Angels but turned it down because she disliked the show.
+She made her television debut as co-host of Those Amazing Animals in 1980.
+In 1983, she had her first professional acting role in a season-two episode of The Fall Guy titled "Manhunter".
+She then appeared in the television film Love is Forever, starring alongside Michael Landon.
+Although her acting was praised by several co‑stars, she found Landon difficult to work with.
+After the film aired, Priscilla took on the role of Jenna Wade in the primetime soap opera Dallas.
+As the third actor to portray Jenna (after Morgan Fairchild and Francine Tacker), she played the role the longest, becoming a series regular.
+In 1988, after five years, she left the show.
+During her tenure, she was offered the role of Bond girl Stacey Sutton in A View to a Kill (1985), but declined due to scheduling conflicts.
+The role went to former Charlie's Angels star Tanya Roberts.